Last updated on 10th November 2023

 Here are some ideas…

 Video marketing is huge.
 And it’s only getting bigger.
-According to our State of Video Marketing 2019 survey, a staggering 99% of marketers are using video, with 88% saying they plan to spend more on video than they did in previous years.
+According to our State of Video Marketing survey, a staggering 91% of marketers are using video, with 96% saying they continue to value video as an ‘important part’ of their marketing strategy.

 But this increase in video marketing also brings with it an increase in competition.
 Starting your videos with an animated logo can help you look more professional, while also sending out a clear message of ownership from the moment people press play.